vjedulla/vjedulla.github.io/_posts/2022-06-12-simulation.md

 mostly in logistics planning.

 #### Problem statement
-> Officials of a city are in need to understand better their emergency responses services and if they are below a given threshold (in minutes).
+> Officials of a city are in need to understand better their emergency responses services and if they are below a given threshold.
 > How is the distribution of response times in the city?
 Is there a bottleneck we can resolve?

 The statement is a bit vague and no data is provided.
 How do we go about trying to understand this problem, let alone solve it?
+We simulate the data!

 #### Simulation
 _[Simulation](https://en.wikipedia.org/wiki/Simulation){:target="_blank"} is the imitation of real-worlds processes over time._ It is